Safeguarding & Student Welfare

 Mr J. Stiby, Bursar with responsibility for safeguarding arrangements for support staff and liaison with Governors.

-The Nominated Safeguarding Governors are Mrs J. Risness and Mrs F. French.
+The Nominated Safeguarding Governors are Mrs A. Thomas and Mrs F. French.

 All designated staff have an enhanced level of training in Safeguarding.
-In line with the LSCB guidance, all teaching and support staff have full training from an external provider every 3 years, in-house training in the interim years and are regularly updated in staff meetings and by e-mail about current Safeguarding issues.
+In line with the LSCB guidance, all teaching and support staff have full training from an external provider every 3 years, in-house training in the interim years and are regularly updated in staff meetings, via staff bulletins and by e-mail about current Safeguarding issues.

 Safeguarding issues and training for the school are overseen and monitored by the Pan-Dorset Safeguarding Children Partnership.
-Further information about this organisation and information for young people, parents and carers and professionals can be found on their website which can be accessed here: www.bournemouth-poole-lscb.org.uk/ contains a wide variety of information for young people, parents and professionals.
+Further information about this organisation and information for young people, parents and carers and professionals can be found on their website which can be accessed here: www.bournemouth-poole-lscb.org.uk/ and contains a wide variety of information for young people, parents and professionals